Hello, friends!

 Come prepared to play!

 Our Kindergarten programs are designed to delight, surprise and engage.
-Our classrooms and outdoor learning spaces are bright & beautiful spaces for life’s most important work: playing!
+Our classrooms and outdoor learning spaces are bright & beautiful.
+They are spaces for life’s most important work: learning through play!

 In Ontario, Kindergarten learning falls into four key areas: